 Location: Alexandria, VA

 Steve Weyer is a member of the firm's Intellectual Property & Technology Service Group.
-A Registered Patent Attorney and trained as a biochemist, Mr. Weyer has diverse experience in patent prosecution, including cases involving chemistry, biology, biochemistry, laser, optics, semiconductor manufacturing, light electrical and business methods applications as well as related patent matters.
-His current focus is on patent matters in biochemical and biotechnological arts, chemical, clean technology, and computer implemented inventions, as well as intellectual property litigation and opinion work.
+A Registered Patent Attorney and trained as a biochemist, Mr. Weyer has diverse experience in patent prosecution, including cases involving chemistry, biology, biochemistry, laser, optics, semiconductor manufacturing, light electrical, business methods applications and industrial design protection as well as related patent matters.
+His current focus is on patent matters in biochemical and biotechnological arts, chemical, clean technology, computer implemented inventions and industrial designs, as well as intellectual property litigation and opinion work.